domosekai/domosekai.github.io/sstp/help.md

   Enter the Virtual Hub name.

-  The default hub names are `default` and `vpn`.
+  The common default hub names are `default` and `vpn`.
 If you are using VPN Gate service, the hub name is `vpngate`.

 - **Connections**